Max Institute of Neurosciences

 - Multiple Sclerosis - It is a potentially disabling disease of the brain and spinal cord.
 This can permanently or partially damage the nerves.
 Numbness, electric-shock sensations, tremors are some of the early symptoms of this disease.

 - Spinal diseases - It is a condition of impairment of the backbone, and it includes cervical spine disease.
 This is majorly observed in older people as compared to youngsters due to the function of aging.
-Herniated disc, spinal stenosis, spondylosis and degenerative disc disease are types of spinal diseases.
+A herniated disc, spinal stenosis, spondylosis and degenerative disc disease are types of spinal diseases.

-Diagnosis Some of the most frequently used diagnostic approaches for neurological disorders are mentioned below:
+Some of the most frequently used diagnostic approaches for neurological disorders are mentioned below:

-Intra Operative MRI:
+Intra Operative MRI: Neuro surgeon

 - Carotid Ultrasound